island-lang/island-lang.github.io/README.md

 	let l = person3[1]
 ```

-## Modifying fields, arrays and maps
+## Altering fields, arrays and maps

 Object fields cannot be modified, but the object can be conveniently cloned and altered:
 ```